Remember to cite LawCareers.Net on your application form if you apply to Hugh James.

 Follow us on

 Method of applicationOnline application form

 - Panel interview

-Our headquarters are based in Cardiff and we have an office in the City of London.
+Our headquarters are based in Cardiff and we have offices in the City of London and Southampton.

 The firm’s headquarters is located at Two Central Square in Cardiff.
 Central Square is Wales’ premier office location in the burgeoning business district of Cardiff.

 We offer a full range of legal services.
 We’re a top 100 UK law firm, but we like to keep a personal and down-to-earth approach.